klaasnicolaas/python-odp-gent/examples/README.md

 ## BlueBikes

-This dataset consists of information about the rental locations of the bluebikes
+This dataset consists of information about the rental locations of the [bluebikes](https://www.blue-bike.be).

 | Variable | Type | Description |
 | :------- | :--- | :---------- |